ahndmal/bash-scripts/README.md

 # bash-scripts

-Some basic BASH scripts for instalation and configuration of tools/programs for cloud programming (usually Ubuntu / Java related)
+Some basic BASH scripts for instalation and configuration of tools/programs for cloud programming (usually Ubuntu / JVM related)